SebPorras/GRASPy/docs/index.md

 > - parent(str or None): ID of parent
 > - dist(float): Distance to parent
 > - children(list): IDs children of current BranchPoint
-> - seq(str): the sequence based on a joint reconstruction
+> - seq(Sequence): The sequence based on a joint reconstruction
 >   if the BranchPoint is an ancestor otherwise it is just
 >   the sequence of an extant.
+Contains a Sequence object.

 ### SymNode